sowcow/blog/content/posts/mariken-van-nieumeghen.md

 Mariken in the beginning of the movie contemplates questions of life and not death while she lay among dead.

-But if one reads closer to the text then most likely the following scene is just highlighted as one having a puzzle and a pattern too.
+But if one reads closer to the text then most likely the following scene is just highlighted as one having a puzzle, pattern and certain symbolic representation irregardless of cards.
 I like how in visual text one puts exclamination before.

 This is just one very partial snapshot demonstrating boldness and quality of the director's work.